-The National Association of Social Workers Code of Ethics states the responsibility of social workers to advocate for social justice, but how can we put policies into practice?
-Learn successful implementation of change in this half-day program.
+The National Association of Social Workers Code of Ethics states the responsibility of social workers to advocate for social justice, but how can we put those policies into practice?
+Learn strategies for implementing change in this online program.

 |Series||Ethics and Boundaries|

 Session will run from 10 AM - Noon and 1 - 3 PM.

 Create Change Through Social Justice and Advocacy

 Social justice and client advocacy are at the heart of a social worker’s mission and cause.
 They are a voice for those who may experience oppression, age restrictions, health conditions, and more and are unable to represent themselves.
 Not only are social workers supporting clients on a case-by-case basis, but they are working to create real change for the benefit of society moving forward.

 One of the important elements is empowering clients to become an advocate for themselves through hardships.
 By empowering their clients through guidance and direction, social workers are creating a positive outcome for both their clients and their communities.
 In this online program, you will learn how to shift from an aspirational standard of social justice to creating real change.
 You will learn to make connections through case examples and group discussions by utilizing critical thinking.

 - Identify the connections between practice and policy.

 - Explore the ethical dimensions of social justice and policy advocacy.

 - Become familiar with strategies for implementation of the standards.